ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

 \subsection{Special Rules for Group I}

-The brain regions in group I are small and have a lot of noise, there would be cases where CNNs produce two regions as segmentation results but it is difficult to automatically determine which area is the brain region.
-In this paper, we utilized Gaussian Process \cite{rasmussen2006cki} to overcome this situation.
+Brain regions in Group I are small and noisy, which might be cases that CNNs produce two regions in the segmented results, as demonstrated in Figure \ref{fig:group01final}.
+However, it is difficult to determine which area is the brain region automatically.
+To overcome this, we utilize Gaussian processes \cite{rasmussen2006cki}.
+Gaussian processes are used to learn the change in positions of the brain center points throughout sagittal slices.
+Based on this change, we can predict the center of cerebral images in Group I. Then, the area closest to the center of the gravity is selected for execution.

-Gaussian Process is used to to learn a line that changes center positions of the brain image from the beginning to the end.
-Based on this line we can predict the center of the cerebral images in region I. Then the closest area closest to the center of gravity is selected for processing.
-This line is learned based on the Gaussian Process, because it is able to learn complex functions by adjusting the kernel functions.
+Figure \ref{fig:gauss_train} illustrates training results with the IBSR dataset \cite{IBSR} by Gaussian processes.
+The blue lines illustrate the change of the center position of cerebral ventricles for each subject from the starting position to the ending position; here, 12 blue lines indicate 12 subjects.
+It is worth noting that the positions of the starting slice and the ending slice in MRI volumes are not consistent.
+Therefore, we normalize the starting and ending slice indexes to $[1, 100]$ as visualized on the x-axis (Figure \ref{fig:gauss_predict}).
+The y-axis represents the norm-2 of the center position of the brain images from the training data.
+The red line illustrates the result of Gaussian processes at 50 different normalized slice indexes.

-Figure \ref{fig:gauss_train} illustrates the Gaussian Process training results with the IBSR dataset \cite{IBSR}.
-The blue lines illustrate the change of the cerebral ventricles for each object from start to end position.
-The training set of IBSR consists of 12 people hence there are 12 blue lines.
-It is worth noting that the positions of starting and ending slice in MRI volumes are not constants.
-For example, scans of patient ID 1 start at slice 25 and end at slice 200, scans of patient ID 2 start at slice 20, end at slice 220.
-Therefore, we normalized the starting and ending slices to $[1, 100]$.
-The red line illustrates the result of the Gaussian Process.
+Figure \ref{fig:gauss_predict} depicts the predicted results by Gaussian processes.
+The red line illustrates the Gaussian processes' initial prediction for a new subject.
+After adjusting this prediction, we obtain the blue line, which is the final result of the Gaussian processes.
+The purple line is the ground truth.
+The adjustment for predictions from the Gaussian processes is based on two factors: